Our Assets – Onshore

 |Assets||Working Interest %||2P Reserves

-The H1 2018 performance metrics summarised above reflected an average oil price realisation of US$60/bbl.
-Trinity’s strategy is to increase value realisation from the Onshore portfolio with the combination of higher production, higher oil prices during 2018 and the largely fixed cost base enabling a leverage effect on profitability.
+The H1 2019 performance metrics summarised above reflected an average oil price realisation of US$59.1/bbl.
+Trinity’s strategy is to increase value realisation from the Onshore portfolio with the combination of higher production and a largely fixed cost base enabling a leverage effect on profitability.

 - Reserves only reflect drilling of defined locations